MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. From the API Keys tab, obtain the **Publishable** and **Secret Keys** required to enable this integration.

     > [!NOTE]
-    > - For the secret key, we recommend using the **Restricted API Keys** that Stripe provides to limit access and permissions for different areas of your account data in Stripe.
+    > - For the secret key, we recommend using the **restricted API keys** that Stripe provides to limit access and permissions for different areas of your account data in Stripe.
     > - In public preview you'll only be able to use **test mode** keys for this integration with Power Pages.
-To understand various types of keys, refer to [Stripe's documentation on API keys](https://stripe.com/docs/keys)
+To understand various types of keys, refer to [Stripe's documentation on API keys](https://stripe.com/docs/keys?azure-portal=true)
 1. Enter the Publishable and Secret keys respectively in the **Enable Stripe panel**.
 1. Choose **Save** and close the panel.
 1. Select the **Sync** button.